Super Bowl City

 If you’re looking to combine shopping & lounging, while experiencing all things Super Bowl City––Levi’s Lot is your ultimate destination.

-Set-up as a dual pop-up shop and elevated lounge, you can shop the Super Bowl Collection, sip on some of Napa’s favorites, and have a front row seat that gives you an excellent view to the main stage for concerts.
+Set-up as a dual pop-up shop and elevated lounge, the Levi’s Lot offers shopping, some of some of Napa’s favorites, and have a front row seat that gives you an excellent view to the main stage for concerts.

-Our team put this destination in it’s top three for its design as well as its location being in the epicenter of the Super Bowl City.
+Our live event team put this destination in it’s top three for its design as well as its location being in the epicenter of the Super Bowl City.
 The Levi’s footprint is contained in a clean structure surrounded in a combination of steel and wood paneling to compliment the overall branding.
-The booth was built with unique materials centered around sustainability and shapes that brought attention from afar, ranging from a mix of glass panels, wood, & steel.
+The booth was built with unique materials centered on event sustainability and shapes that brought attention from afar, ranging from a mix of glass panels, wood, & steel.

 Underneath the Lights: Visa Digital Skyline Projections